alexdiwa/cocobuds/README.md

 ### 23. Research what your legal obligations are in relation to handling user data. ###

-In accordance with the Australian Privacy Act, our legal obligations in relation to handling user data include
+In accordance with the Australian Privacy Act, our legal obligations in relation to handling user data include:

-- disclosing how the user's personal information is being collected, how it will be used and who it will be disclosed to.
+- Disclosing how the user's personal information is being collected, how it will be used and who it will be disclosed to.
-- giving the user have the option of not identifying him/herself, or allowing them to use a pseudonym in certain circumstances.
+- Giving the user have the option of not identifying him/herself, or allowing them to use a pseudonym in certain circumstances.
-- giving the user access to their personal information
+- Giving the user access to their personal information
-- giving the user the option of not receiving unwanted direct marketing
+- Giving the user the option of not receiving unwanted direct marketing
-- correcting a user's personal information if it is incorrect.
+- Correcting a user's personal information if it is incorrect.
-- allowing the user to make a complaint about an entity covered by the Privacy Act, if they consider that we have mishandled their personal information.
+- Allowing the user to make a complaint about an entity covered by the Privacy Act, if they consider that we have mishandled their personal information.